inoxlang/inox/.github/ISSUE_TEMPLATE/minor-bug-report.md

 ---
 name: Minor Bug report
-about: Create a report about a minor bug
+about: Create a report about a minor bug or security issue
 title: ''
 labels: minor bug
 assignees: ''